SALT & WIND TRAVEL

 Salt & Wind Trips are designed for a traveler who wants a unique, memorable experience without having to do all the legwork.
 We're first food lovers so we concentrate on good food, but we frame our trips in the context of the location and share everything — makers, independent businesses, art, and markets — that makes the local culture unique.
-Our trips are for someone who wants to get a taste of it all with a fair amount of relaxation, but also a chance to learn about the local scene instead of staying put at a resort.
+Our trips are for someone who wants to get a chance to learn about the local scene instead of staying put at a resort.

 What sort of traveler would enjoy the Baja trip?

-Our Baja trip is for the explorer who wants to see a wine region that is more authentic, a region that isn't as scrubbed clean or stuffy as a more developed region like Napa.
-This is an emerging tourism destination so things can still a little rough around the edges but that means it's more real and lesser known.
-And, though you might come across a few dirt roads or the occasional service hiccup, overall it's really pleasant and unique.
+Our Baja trip is for an explorer who wants to see a wine region that is more authentic, a region that isn't as scrubbed clean or stuffy as a more developed region like Napa.
+This is an emerging tourism destination so at times things are rough around the edges but that only means it's more real.
+Though you will come across a few dirt roads and the occasional service hiccup, overall it's really pleasant and unique with some amazing people.

 How many guests are there total?
 Who else is going on this trip?

-We cap these trips at 12 guests and then 3 to 5 staff with us at any given time (including 2 drivers, the photographer, the concierge, tour guide, and our founder/host, Aida Mollenkamp).
-This makes for a big enough group to keep it lively but small enough that you don't feel like you're doing group travel.
+We cap these trips at 8 guests and then 3 to 5 staff with us at any given time (including drivers, the photographer, the concierge, tour guide, and our founder/host, Aida Mollenkamp).
+This makes for a big enough group to keep it lively but small enough you don't feel like its group travel.

 We encourage you to bring a friend, significant other, or family member, because our trips are priced for double occupancy rooms and we think it's always more fun to have a roomie you know.
-Of course, solo travelers are more than welcome too — please read on for more information about that!
+Of course, solo travelers are more than welcome too!

 Why the group photographer?

 Our trips include a group photographer so that our travelers can be present in the moment.
 Mind you they are the photographer for the whole group and not a personal photographer.
 The photographer will provide travelers with unique images on a daily basis throughout the trip so that travelers can share their experience in real time.
-The photos will be shared with the whole group of attendees and we at Salt & Wind plan to use them for future marketing of our trips (ie on social media and on our website).
+Photos will be shared with the whole group and we at Salt & Wind will use them for marketing of our trips (ie on social media and on our website).

 And the concierge?